recursion/jackBeNimble/README.md

 - Add plugin to chrome extensions as an unpacked extension. (until its submitted you can only do this in developer mode - so if you are a dev, you know what to do)
 - Login to your account on exchange.coinbase.com, beta.bitfinix.com (or the regular www.bitfinex.com, however beta is much better thanks to websockets!!)

+>Until custom configuration support is added - changing hotkeys has to be hardcoded using keyCodes in `config.js`.

 ---------
 ##### Things to know:
 1. Currently hotkeys are hardwired, but custom configuration is planned.